What does a National Trust membership cost in 2026?

 However, if you aren’t a member, you’ll need to pay the entry fee for yourself (but you’ll still get a free ticket for your companion).
 Visit the National Trust website to find out more about their accessibility commitments.

 But this isn't the only way you can get free entry to a National Trust site.
-In January 2024, vouchers for free National Trust tickets were available in copies of the Daily Mirror and the Sunday Mirror.
+We've also seen vouchers for free National Trust tickets in copies of the Daily Mirror and the Sunday Mirror.

 If you have a Starling bank account or are looking to sign up for one, Starling offer free National Trust passes as part of their Refer a Friend scheme.
 The referrer and the referee can both enjoy a free day pass, which is valid for six months.